large-farva/leviathan/README.md

 - Custom ```iso.toml``` with support for:
     - Disk and user setup
     - Localization and timezone
-Based on bootc-image-builder for portable and reproducible installs.
+Powered by [bootc-image-builder](https://github.com/containers/bootc-image-builder) for portable and reproducible installs.

 ## Modularity & Customizations
 This repo uses **modular build** scripts: